Appeal to Misleading Authority

 Similarly, the Bible has been invoked as an authority on empirical or mathematical questions.
-A particularly amusing example is the claim that the value of pi can be determined to be 3 based on certain passages in the Old Testament.
+An amusing example is the claim that the value of pi can be determined to be 3 based on certain passages in the Old Testament.
 The value of pi, however, is a mathematical question which can be answered by calculation, and appeal to authority is irrelevant.

-- The authority is an expert, but is not disinterested.
+- Bias: The authority is an expert, but is not disinterested.
 That is, the expert is biased towards one side of the issue, and his opinion is thereby untrustworthy.

 For example, suppose that a medical scientist testifies that ambient cigarette smoke does not pose a hazard to the health of non-smokers exposed to it.
 Suppose, further, that it turns out that the scientist is an employee of a cigarette company.
 Clearly, the scientist has a powerful bias in favor of the position that he is taking which calls into question his objectivity.